jmcantrell/arch-bootstrap/README.md

 ## Configuration

+An example configuration directory is provided in `./config`.
+This can be used as a template to create presets.
+By default, the script `./scripts/prepare` will look in `./config`, but this can be overridden by providing a different directory as the first argument.

 The installation environment is defined in `./config/environment`.
 It illustrates the recognized environment variables with some default values.
 Every uncommented line in this file is a required variable.